Steve Hamilton Books In Order

 Who is Alex McKnight?

-As a cop, along with is partner, he used to patrol the streets during the night shift.
-One fateful night, both cops are shot, which ends with his partner dying and him getting a gift from the shooter: a bullet very close to his heart, one that can’t be removed because it’s too dangerous to do it.
+As a cop, along with his partner, he used to patrol the streets during the night shift.
+One fateful night, both cops were shot, which ended with his partner dying and him getting a gift from the shooter: a bullet very close to his heart, one that could not be removed because it was too dangerous to do it.

 So he left Detroit and moved to Paradise, Michigan, in a cabin that his father once built.
 He is retired and secluded, often dreaming about that horrible night.
 Back in the day, his father used to build cabins, and Alex used to help him, so now, Alex is living in the first cabin and is renting the rest to tourists.